collective/jquery.recurrenceinput.js/README.rst

 Medium priority:

-* Support for recurrence "templates" that are selectable (see mockup).
-  Basically, if there are templates, the "Repeats every day" label is replaced with a drop down showing the templates.
-The "Edit..." link creates and selects a new rule with the human readable rule as title.
 * We need to be able to display the occurrences in the widget.
   This will likely a callback JSON API (or we need to do rrule iteration in JS).
 * Occurrences should be able to be "skipped" (by using EXDATE).